Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Introduction

-\textbf{Our contributions.} In this study, we introduce CoInception, a noise-resilient, robust, and scalable representation learning framework for time series.
-Our main contributions are as follows. \begin{itemize} \item We are the first to investigate the existence and impacts of noise in learning time series representations under unsupervised settings.
-Specifically, we introduce an effective training strategy encompassing combination of noise-resilient sampling strategy that enables learning consistent representations despite the noise in natural time series. \item We present a robust and scalable encoder that leverages the advantages of well-established Inception blocks and the dilation concept in convolution layers.
-By incorporating dilated convolution inside the Inception block, we can maintain a lightweight, shallow, yet robust framework while ensuring a wide receptive field of the final output.
-CoInception produces instance-level representations, making it adaptable to tasks requiring varying finesse levels. \item We conducted comprehensive experiments to evaluate the efficacy of CoInception and analyze its behavior.
-Our empirical results demonstrate that our approach outperforms the current state-of-the-art methods on three major time series tasks: forecasting, classification, and anomaly detection.
+\textbf{Our contributions.} In this study, we introduce \emph{CoInception}, a noise-resilient, robust, and flexible representation learning framework for time series.
+Our main contributions are as follows. \begin{itemize} \item We directly address the adverse effects of noise in learning time series representations under unsupervised settings.
+Specifically, we introduce an effective training strategy encompassing combination of noise-resilient sampling step and loss system that enables learning consistent representations even in the presence of noise in natural time series data. \item We present a robust and scalable encoder that leverages the advantages of well-established Inception blocks and the Dilation concept in convolution layers.
+With this, we can maintain a lightweight, shallow, yet robust framework while ensuring a wide receptive field of the final output. \item We conducted thorough experiments to assess the effectiveness of CoInception and examine its behavior.
+Our empirical findings indicate that our approach surpasses the current state-of-the-art methods across three primary time series tasks: forecasting, classification, and anomaly detection.
 Furthermore, extensive analysis reveals the potential of CoInception when combined with various approaches in diverse scenarios to improve overall performance. \end{itemize}